Editorial Fellow for Congress & the Presidency

 Assistant Director of the Campaign Management Institute

-Kendall is a first year graduate student in the School of Public Affairs' Political Science program, concentrating in Applied Politics.
-Originally from St. Michaels, Maryland, Kendall received her Bachelor of Arts degree in Political Science from American University, with two minors in Law and Philosophy.
-Outside of her academic studies, Kendall has interned in the House of Representatives, coordinated social media for a company that runs green campaigns, and served as a TA in the School of Public Affairs' Justice, Law, and Criminology department.
+Kendall is a second year graduate student in the School of Public Affairs' Political Science program, concentrating in Applied Politics.
+Kendall received her B.A. in Political Science from American University, with two minors in Law and Philosophy, before continuing her education with SPA's combined B.A./M.A. program.
+Outside of her academic studies, Kendall has interned in the House of Representatives, coordinated social media for a company that runs green advocacy campaigns, and served as a TA in the SPA's Justice, Law, and Criminology department.

 Assistant Director for the Public Affairs and Advocacy Institute